- Applications and Dashboards

 Whichever method of installation you choose for Redash, configuring your integration with Rockset is the same:

-- Fill in an API Key that you created in the Rockset Console
+• Fill in an API Key that you created in step 1

-You can test the connection and if everything seems fine, click Save
+1. Save integration.
+You can test the connection and if everything seems fine, click Save.

 Usage

-Note: We recommend that you use Rockset's interactive query editor as the starting point to refine your queries and then copy-paste them into the Redash query page when you are done.
+We recommend that you use the interactive Query Editor in the Rockset Console as the starting point to refine your queries and then copy-paste them into the Redash query page when you are done.
 Rockset's query editor supports more fully featured auto-complete, type hints, and more descriptive error messages to help you get to your desired end query faster and with fewer mistakes along the way.

-Note: If you are running into strange behavior with your queries in Redash, one possible solution is to turn off caching on your browser (by default, the Cache-Control header Redash sends to the browser is very high).
-Here are some guides to disable browser-side caching for Chrome, Safari, and Firefox.
+If you are running into strange behavior with your queries in Redash, one possible solution is to turn off caching on your browser (by default, the Cache-Control header Redash sends to the browser is very high).
+Here are some guides to disable browser-side caching for: